In Loving Memory of

 abide by Covid-19 best practices at this time.
 David's body is interred at the Dunlop cemetery in Dunrea.
 There will be a gathering at a later time when public health measures allow.
 David supported many charitable organizations and would be honoured by your contribution to the Nature Conservancy of Canada or your chosen charity.
 Or, he would be greatly pleased if you just call a friend or family member and arrange a meal together when the pandemic is over.

-in memory of David Harold Northwood, please visit our floral store.
+To send flowers to the family or plant a tree in memory of David Harold Northwood, please visit our floral store.